 Locations: The British Library (St. Pancras and Boston Spa), National Library of Wales (Aberystwyth and Cardiff), National Library of Scotland (Edinburgh and Glasgow), Bodleian Library (Oxford), Cambridge University Library, and the Library of Trinity College, Dublin.

 Curated collections: There are over 100 curated collections available in the ‘Topics and Themes’ section of the UK Web Archive website.

 You will need to use a Library PC to access the web archive collection.

 What is available in other organisations?

-- International Internet Preservation Consortium provides a list of organisations and national libraries around the world that maintain web archives.
+International Internet Preservation Consortium (IIPC) provides a list of organisations and national libraries around the world that maintain web archives.
 The Content Development Working Group of the IIPC has also led on a number of international collections.